sirineb/Java-Core/README.md

 Java 8 enables implementing (default and static) methods inside of an interface.
 Then the difference between a java 8 interface and an abstract class is that interfaces are not a part of the class hierarchy and still does not allow constructors nor non final or private members.

+### super and this
+`super` is used to access methods of the base class while this is used to access methods of the current class. `super()` refers to constructor of the base class, and this() refers to the constructor of the very class where you are writing this code.

 ### equals and ==
 If a class does not override the equals method, then it defaults to the equals(Object o) method of the closest parent class that has overridden this method.
 If no parent class provided an override, then it defaults to the method from the ultimate parent class, Object.
 Per the Object API this is the same as ==.

-### Access Specifier
-* public: Any object in any package can see the variable.
-* protected: Any object defined in the same package, or a subclass (in any package), can see the variable.
-* No specifier: Only objects whose classes are defined in the same package can see the variable.
-* private: 	Only the class containing the variable can see it.
-### Wildcards
-`Collection<?>` (collection of unknown) is a collection whose element type matches anything called a wildcard type.
-The add method is forbidden: add takes arguments of type E, the element type of the collection.
-On the other hand, `get()` could be called. `List<? extends SomeClass>` is a bounded wildcard.
-The ? means this unknown type is a subtype of SomeClass.
-### String, StringBuilder and StringBuffer
-* String is immutable  (once created can not be changed) object.
-Every immutable object in Java is thread safe: cannot be used by two threads simultaneously.
-Once assigned, they cannot be changed.
-* StringBuffer is mutable.
-It has the same methods as the StringBuilder, but each method in StringBuffer is synchronized that is StringBuffer is thread safe.
-* StringBuilder is same as the StringBuffer.
-It stores the object in heap and it can also be modified.
-StringBuilder is not thread safe.
-StringBuilder is fast as it is not thread safe .
-### super and this
-`super` is used to access methods of the base class while this is used to access methods of the current class. `super()` refers to constructor of the base class, and this() refers to the constructor of the very class where you are writing this code.
 ### Overloading and Overriding
 1. Polymorphism applies to overriding, not to overloading.
 2. Overriding is a runtime concept while overloading is a compile-time concept.